frankiezeager/stat_final/README.md

 All the packages must be installed and an active [Census API key](http://api.census.gov/data/key_signup.html) must be installed.

+Once the API key is placed in `acs.init.R`, the script can be run to ensure packages are installed and ACS API key and data are cached.

 # Pipeline Usage

 The Makefile contains the pipeline.
 To run the full set, execute `make` or `make clean && make all`.